 Whitman College combines academic excellence, an unpretentious Northwest culture, and an engaging community.

-What students from across the United States and from many other countries find at Whitman today, as students did a century ago, is a closely knit community of dedicated teachers and students working together to achieve intellectual vitality, moral awareness, personal confidence, social responsibility, and the flexibility to adapt to a rapidly changing world.
+As they did a century ago, students from across the United States and from many other countries find at Whitman a closely knit community of dedicated teachers and students working together to achieve intellectual vitality, moral awareness, personal confidence, social responsibility, and the flexibility to adapt to a rapidly changing world.

 Recruiting and celebrating professors who are committed to excellence in teaching, advising, and scholarship always has been a top priority of the college.
 As Whitman’s third president, Stephen B.L.
 Penrose, said, “It’s the faculty who make a college great.”